The Best Small Business Loans Colorado Explained

-The Colorado office of the Economic Development and International Trade (OEDIT) manages the Colorado Business Loan Fund.
+The Colorado Office of Economic Development and International Trade (OEDIT) manages the Colorado Business Loan Fund.
 OEDIT manages 14 different loans that help small business owners across the state.

 As a business owner, you can request one or several of these loans to kick-start your startup or improve an existing business.
 To get approved for a financial loan, you need to satisfy a job creation requirement.
 First, you need to create a job for every $20,000 that you request in loan funds.
 It means that if you request $100,000 in loan funds, you need to have created five jobs.